lungavazi/UserBookSubscribe/README.md

 # UserBookSubscribe

 This is a user book management web app that a user can log in, register, subscribe/unsubscribe for a book, the web UI is written in Angular 8 framework.
+The application connects to my local API.